vanderlee/coverflow/README.md

 -	**cover**

->	Get the currently selected cover jQuery object.
+>	Get the currently selected cover as a jQuery object.

 -	**index**

->	Get the current index or set the index.
+>	Get or set the current index.
+If no value is provided, the current index is
+	returned.
+Otherwise, the index will be set to the provided value.

 -	**refresh**